-We observe that the environment (clinical context) is crucial to answer safety.
-For example, for the question \textit{"Is it normal to have stomach cramps and vomiting?"}, this question in the context of a follow up appointment for routine eye surgery is unlikely to be relevant, and one would expect the system to not respond.
-However, if this was in the context of a patient who has just gone home following bowel surgery, this is likely to not only be highly relevant, but one would expect the system to respond (Figure \ref{fig:contextqs}).
+The clinical context is essential for determining appropriateness.
+For instance, the question, \textit{"Is it normal to have stomach cramps and vomiting?"} would be irrelevant during a follow-up appointment for routine eye surgery, and the system should not to respond.
+However, if posed by a patient who has just been discharged after bowel surgery, it is not only highly relevant but also critical that the system provides a response.
+This is illustrated in Figure~\ref{fig:contextqs}.

-These concepts were outlined in a workshop where the dataset of real-world questions posed by patients to a voice-based conversational Artificial Intelligence (AI) were reviewed.
-The workshop consisted of two AI developers, a clinician and safety practitioner (summarised in Appendix \ref{sace}), and the analysis provided a bridge between subjective clinical assessments of harms and helpfulness, with component-level validation scenarios for appropriate system performance.
+These concepts were outlined in a workshop where the dataset of real-world questions posed by patients to a voice-based AI conversational question were reviewed.
+The workshop consisted of AI developers, a clinician, and a safety practitioner (summarized in Figure~\ref{fig:hazard analysis}).
+The analysis served as a bridge between subjective clinical assessments of harm and helpfulness and component-level validation scenarios for appropriate system performance.
 From the subsequent hazard analysis and the definition of safe operating requirements, it became clear that existing RAG evaluation metrics do not adequately capture key clinical risks in a conversational QA setting.